 Best for Teams : Revit

-Revit was created in 1997 to support BIM workflows and help architects, designers, and engineers plan and track all stages of planning and building from concept to construction.
+Development of Revit began in 1997 and the version 1.0 was released in 2000 to support BIM workflows and help architects, designers, and engineers plan and track all stages of planning and building from concept to construction.
 The technology was acquired by Autodesk in 2002 and has since been made compatible with AutoCAD and other products from the company.
 We chose it as the best product for teams because it makes it easy to coordinate members from multiple disciplines onto a project using one centralized database and model.